jfasch/jfasch-home/trainings/material/soup/linux/sysprog/file-io/lseek/index.rst

 How ``lseek64()`` Works
 -----------------------

-* |longrightarrow| how to determine current offset, how to explicitly set offset?
 * ``lseek()`` can only handle 32 bit offsets (historical baggage)
 * |longrightarrow| ``lseek64()``
+* Sets current file offset
+* Returns new position
 * Possible values for ``whence``

   .. list-table::